Navigate between screens

 In this example, we have a news app with two screens: the first screen displays a list of news cards, and the second screen shows the details of the news item that the user clicks on.

-For more information on how the data was loaded from an API, check out HTTP GET.
+For more information on how the data was loaded from an API, check out the API section.
 To see how the data was connected to a row, refer to Creating and displaying Lists.